-3.10 The total recycling requirement for the three key years of 2020/21, 2025/26 and 2030/31 is 50%, 52% and 54%, respectively.
-The operational capacity for managing the recycling of C&I waste is estimated to be about 397,159 tonnes.
+3.10 Using the targets to the two fractions of C&I waste the total recycling requirement for the three key years of 2020/21, 2025/26 and 2030/31 is 50%, 52% and 54%, respectively.
+The operational capacity for managing the recycling of C&I waste is estimated to be about 411,000 tonnes.
 Using this, Table 15 presents the capacity shortfall that would arise at the key years.
 Of course, this is subject to all of the current capacity remaining available and none of the operational sites being able to accommodate more waste.
-Table D of Appendix 1 shows four sites that have planning permission for the recycling of commercial and industrial wastes but are not, as of yet, operational.
-These offer a combined permitted capacity of 90,500 tonnes; sufficient to 'take up' the shortfalls shown in Table 15.
+Table E of Appendix 1 shows two sites that have planning permission for the recycling of commercial and industrial wastes but are not, as of yet, operational.
+These offer a combined permitted capacity of 89,000 tonnes; sufficient to 'take up' the shortfalls shown in Table 15.